-Occasionally modifications are made to the Perforce database from one release to another.
+Occasionally modifications are made to the Perforce database.
 For example, server upgrades and some recovery procedures modify the database.

 When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must restart the offline checkpoint process so that the files in the offline_db directory match the ones in the live server directory.
-The easiest way to restart the offline checkpoint process is to run the live checkpoint script after modifying the db. files, as follows:
+The easiest way to restart the offline checkpoint process is to run the live_checkpoint script after modifying the db. files, as follows:

 '''

-/p4/common/bin/live checkpoint.sh instance
+/p4/common/bin/p4master run instance /p4/common/bin/live checkpoint.sh

 '''